 A focus on Gamay

 99% of the wine comes from a single grape variety called Gamay.
 It is a purple-coloured grape which can also be found in the Loire Valley.
-Gamay is known for producing fruity red wines which explains why, most of the time, Beaujolais wines are red wines.
-Indeed, they represent an average 97% of the annual production.
+Gamay is known for producing fruity red wines which explain why, most of the time, Beaujolais wines are red wines.
+Indeed, they represent an average of 97% of the annual production.

 Generally speaking, Beaujolais wines should be drunk quite quickly after they have been bottled.
 Because of the Gamay grape variety’s characteristics, the wine has more body if drunk after some modest ageing.
 Only a few Beaujolais wines can be stocked in the cellar for ten years at best.

 For this reason, a very common tradition in France – especially in the Lyon area – is to celebrate the arrival of “Beaujolais nouveau” (new Beaujolais).
 Since 1951 the annual celebration has taken place on the third Thursday of November.
-That is only two months after the completion of the grape-harvest!
+That is only two months after the completion of the grape harvest!
 It is a nice tradition where people gather together at home or in town to enjoy a moment with friends and family.

 Second appellation: Coteaux-du-Lyonnais